coffeescript tricks

 data = readFileSync 'myfile', 'utf8'

-For a more complex example, let's assume we have an array of email objects which look like: {address: String, isVerified: Boolean}
+For a more complex example, let's assume we have an array of email objects which look like: {address: String, isVerified: Boolean}.
+This code will loop through the verified emails and look for "fake" addresses:

 for {address, isVerified} in emails when isVerified